 Strategy without machinery

-Many advisory programs explain AI well but leave the customer waiting for builders, proof, deployment discipline, and operating support.
+Many advisory programs explain AI well but leave the customer waiting for builders, testing, deployment discipline, and operating support.

 Compete, line up, win